Hemoptysis

 • Selective mainstem intubation of non-bleeding lung if bleeding side known.

-• Can use bronchial blocker
+• Can use bronchial blocker,double-lumen endotracheal tube

 • Breathing: supplemental oxygen, mechanical ventilation if required.